 Mr. Somma leased a vehicle from Nissan and made all his payments on time.
 However, after the end of his lease term, Nissan added amounts due to his account without notifying him and incorrectly reported these as delinquent payments to the big three credit reporting agencies.
 In turn, this negatively affected his credit.

 After noticing that the delinquencies appeared on his credit reports, Mr. Somma filed complaints to dispute the incorrect entries.
-In a situation like this, both the credit reporting agencies and Nissan must review the dispute, open an investigation to gather information, and evaluate if their reporting is accurate.
+In a situation like this, both the credit reporting agencies and Nissan must review the dispute, open an investigation to gather information, and evaluate if the Nissan lease payment reporting was accurate.
 Although the agencies and Nissan received Mr. Somma’s disputes requesting deletion of the delinquencies, they failed to investigate and left the erroneous entries on his credit reports.

 Many consumers are unaware of what exactly appears on their credit reports.
-Attorney Evan Rothfarb said, “Many people do not realize that the payments on their auto leases appear on their credit reports.
+Attorney Evan Rothfarb, one of SLG’s team of credit reporting attorneys said, “Many people do not realize that the payments on their auto leases appear on their credit reports.
 When auto loan servicers provide inaccurate data to the consumer reporting agencies, it can sink an individual’s credit history and make it hard to get loans for future purchases – including homes and autos.
 It is critical to keep an eye on your credit reports and make sure they accurately reflect your payment history.”